Skip to Content

 There’s a 55 km (34 mi) trekking path from Saana, Kilpisjärvi to Halti if you want to start the hike in Finland.
 An easier route is if you start from Birtavarre in Norway.
 This route only takes 6 km (3.7 mi) to reach the summit.

-The rocky terrain and remote location of Halti make it to hike and reach.
+The rocky terrain and remote location of Halti make it hard to hike and reach.
 If you’re feeling adventurous, it’s a great place to visit.
 Otherwise, it may be one to leave off the list!

 Need Travel Insurance?

 SafetyWing offers coverage that will give you peace of mind while you’re on the road.
 If you want to protect yourself while you’re on the road, then click the image to take a look at the options available to you.
-SafetyWing logo

 Places to see in FInland